 What type of blog is right for you?
 With all kinds of different types of blogs popping up almost every single day, it can be tough to decide where to start on your own.

 In your travels through the vast internet, I’m sure you’ve seen all kinds of different blogs.
 Choosing which type of blog to make for yourself can be difficult, especially if you don’t know the difference between the blogs you’re looking at.
 Hopefully, you’ll be able to discern the type that is right for you after reading this.
-There are several different kinds of blogs out there, and while some might not fit into these categorizations, most blogs fall into one of these types: personal, professional, niche, or business.
+There are several different kinds of blogs out there.
+While some might not fit into these categorizations, most blogs fall into one of these types: personal, professional, niche, or business.

-A personal blog showcases who you are, more so than any other type.
+A personal blog showcases who you are more so than any other type.
 It is quite common for personal blogs to be named after the person writing it, and branded to very specifically reflect their personalities.
 A personal blog is a perfect place to showcase who you are, and what makes you unique, both of which are what will attract readers.
 When you present yourself this way, you’ll attract people who want to know more about you.

 One of my favorite personal blogs is Sandra Sallin's Apart from my Art.
 Sandra is a gifted storyteller and her husband takes wonderful photos of her that accompany each one.
 The gorgeous header at the top of Sandra's website is her art.